Alan-Chen99/scheme-lsp-server/README.md

 It would be extremely helpful if those bits are solved by separate libraries or SRFIs.
 Guile's version for JSON-RPC already uses SRFI 180, so I would suggest to adopt it by other implementations.

-### write more (and portable) tests.

-For now all the testing is done using a CHICKEN specific library (see 'tests/run.scm').
-Their should for one side be improved to cover other parts of the library, and possibly be written in a portable way to allow ironing out bugs in other implementation.